 Children can perform better at schools where their friends are already attending.
 They feel comfortable and at peace, and will settle down fast in school.
 However, this does not have to be the consideration always.
 If you find a good high school, convince the child to make new friends there while still keeping in touch with the old friends.

 Consider the fees

-Ensure you can afford the school fees without struggling on other financial problems of your life.
+Ensure you can afford the school fees without struggling with other financial problems of your life.
 This is especially true if the school is private.
-The last thing you want is to move your child to a cheaper school because you couldn’t afford paying.
+The last thing you want is to move your child to a cheaper school because you couldn’t afford to pay.
 If you must, approach a financial aid or apply for a scholarship.